 We consider all potential heart transplant candidates on a case-by-case basis.

 We think about the risks and benefits for each person separately.
 Age is just one of many factors.

 You must be nicotine-free for at least four months before you can have a heart transplant exam and testing.

 To get on the waiting list for a heart transplant, you must be nicotine-free for six months.

 This includes all forms of nicotine:

-Your caregivers can be your:
+Your caregivers can be a:

-Waiting times are hard to predict and highly variable — from one day to over a year.
+Heart transplant waiting list times are hard to predict and highly variable — from one day to over a year.

 Some factors that affect your wait time for a heart include your: